10maurycy10/10maurycy10.github.io/content/tutorials/fun_with_fm_transmiters/index.md

 The flashing LED can be replaced with a wire, this results in a constant tone.

 ![A schematic of a radio beacon](beacon.png)

-This is not very practical as an item tracker due to the high power consumption, and low battery life.

 # Improving frequency stability